Raid on Rochefort: Withdrawal

-Colonel James Wolfe participated as Quartermaster General, but was frustrated by the lack of action.
-His performance impressed Pitt, who had him promoted and sent with a force to capture Louisbourg.

 Hawke had grown impatient with the General's indecision and he issued an ultimatum to Mordaunt.
 If the army wasn't prepared to stage a landing, then he was going to withdraw to Britain.
 Faced with this ultimatum, Mordaunt decided that a further immediate assault was impossible, and agreed that the force should withdraw.
 Before withdrawing the fortifications of Ile d'Aix were demolished.

 On 1 October the force departed Rochefort, evacuating the Île d'Aix and arrived back in England on 6 October.
 Mordaunt justified his decision by saying that the navy was needed to cover an incoming French fleet from the West Indies rather than sitting indefinitely off Rochefort.
 Mordaunt's conduct was swiftly criticised by many officers who had taken part in the operation and had believed a landing had still been possible even at that late stage with the advantage of surprise lost.
 Wolfe and Howe were widely acclaimed for their efforts, but the disaster at Rochefort was compared to the failure of Admiral Byng to prevent the loss of Menorca the previous year, for which he had been shot.